Pixneb/OpenUSD-proposals/proposals/spline-animation/README.md

 The exact algorithm for computing automatic tangents has yet to be specified;
 most likely we will adopt one of the Maya auto-tangent algorithms.
 Other algorithms are possible, and may be available in the future.
+Ideally any automatic tangent algorithm will support both Bezier and Hermite segments, but in theory some algorithms could be applicable only to Beziers.

 Automatic tangents are arguably in tension with our stated goal of not having any magical tuning parameters in USD Anim.
 Nevertheless: